melli79/mathGames/Readme.md

 2. Through every pair of points there is exactly one line;
 3. There is a line and a point not on that line;
 4. To every line and a point, there is a unique parallel line (i.e. either no common points or the same line) through that point;
-5. The 3 paralleles axiom.
+5. The 3 parallels axiom.

 Thm.: A finite incidence geometry is characterized by the number $n$ of points on every line.
 There are in total $n^2$ points, through every point pass $(n^2-1)/(n-1)=n+1$ lines and in total there are $n^2+n$ lines.